sheidajahanfar/Snappay_data/Project_Report.md

 # Project Overview

 This project explores credit usage behavior using SQL and Python.
-The dataset contains customer-level information such as credit consumption, upgrade patterns, and demographic details.
-The focus is on data preparation, feature engineering, and exploratory data analysis (EDA) to build a foundation for predictive modeling of default events.
+The dataset contains customer-level information such as credit consumption, upgrade patterns, and demographic details for a LendTech platform.
+The focus is on data preparation, feature engineering, and exploratory data analysis (EDA) and then predict customer credit default risk using both statistical and machine learning methods.

 # Business Problem